 His private radical ideas on sex and marriage, however, were formed well before then.
-Some of them appear in a book-length manuscript titled For Us, the Living that he wrote in 1938, the year before he sold his first science fiction story.
+Some of them appear in a book-length manuscript titled For Us, the Living that he wrote in 1938, the year before he sold his very first science fiction story.
 The protagonist is knocked unconscious and wakes up in 2086, where he proceeds to learn about the better world that people have created in the interim.
 Later Heinlein — and significantly, Virginia — rounded up what they thought were all copies of For Us, The Living and burned them.
 They also burned almost all other letters and documentation of his early life and thoughts.

 But after his death a surviving copy of the manuscript, annotated in Heinlein's handwriting, was tracked down in a storage carton in a student-of-a-friend's garage.
 It was published in 2003 as a mass-market paperback.
 There, plain to see, are poly and anti-jealousy ideals that would later become key to Stranger.
 Near the end, for instance, is a scene — treated not at all salaciously — of the protagonist waking up comfortably in bed with two brainy, informative women.
 These themes reflected formative experiences that Heinlein had in the 1930s with the approval of both his first and second wives.

 And on that cliffhanger, I'll call a halt.
 I ordered the new biography today and haven't seen it yet!
 The above is from earlier sources.
 I hope I'll have more to tell after I read it.